Sebo-the-tramp/orbit-challenge-2024/working_log.md

 - Added IFresV4, the log for saving the images that are worth for the support vectors

-## Hackathon metamadness
+## Metamadness Hackathon

 ### 05/04/2024 - 1st day hackathon

-We got some initial results:
+Finally we got some initial results:

+this is with FEAT and 50 episodes per users.
+3% lower than the orbit-winner-baseline and it might due to some reasons:
+- less objects per user in the testing
+- different testing settings
+- different amount of episodes in training

+-> we are trying to bridge the gap!

 | Name                     |  Average Frame Accuracy  | Confidence Interval   |
 |--------------------------|--------------------------|-----------------------|